thijsl/SocialMediaHelper/README.md

 ## Twitter
 Create a Twitter object by specifying the access token, the access token secret, the consumer key and the consumer secret.

+# Note
+I am by no means an expert in this, nor are the helper classes optimal.
+If you suggestions, send me a tweet at @thijsl_.